benjamin-wright/boat-monitor/README.md

   - driven by Digital output 1
   - high (3.3V) by default
   - drops low (0V) when triggered and stays there for 30 seconds
+- Show error toast if there's an error hitting the reset endpoint
+- Show a connection symbol if the pins endpoint doesn't work

 ## PreReqs
 - PlatformIO extension